Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 1926 ~ Dr. Woodbury

-1931 ~ A report published by the White House Conference on Child Health and Protection by the Committee on Prenatal and Maternal Care, noting the wide disparity between safe care provided by midwives and the highly risky care of many physicians.
+1931 ~ A report published by the White House Conference on Child Health and Protection by the Committee on Prenatal and Maternal Care, noting the wide disparity between they safer care provided by midwives and the highly risky care associated with many physician-attended births.

 The report’s physician-authors concluded that the care of midwives was safer than the care of MDs, saying that: